hasmhib/unit2-2024/README.md

 The client wants the visual representation of the Humidity and Temperature values outside the house (Remote) for a period of minimum 48 hours as well.
 Therefore, I created a graph with the data from remote humidity and temperature.
 Firdstly, I needed to get a data from each sensors, and I also needed to track when each sensor reading was taken.
 This is done by using functions get_sensors and get_sensors_datetime.
 After this, I used Matplotlib and GridSpec to create a comprehensive visualization of sensor data.

+get_sensors :In get_sensors, I used sensor readings for specified IDs.
+I initialize a dictionary to store readings for each ID and then identify through all recordings, adding the values to the corresponding lists in the dictionary if the sensor ID matches.
+This function organizes sensor data by ID, making it easy to access and analyze specific sensor readings.

 **code5** shows the code to get the data from specific sensor.

 ```.py
 def get_sensors(ids:list[int]=[1]):
     recordings = get_readings()